How to Critically Read a Published Family History

 Where is Great Bently, England?

-What is the limit and geography like?
+What are the culture and geography like?

 What religion was St Mary’s church affiliated with?